Little Mix: 2012–2013: DNA and international breakthrough

-2013–2014: Salute and "Word Up!"
+2013–2014: Salute

-In March 2013, Little Mix began their first promotional campaign in the US.
-In an interview with Digital Spy in March 2013, they stated that they wanted their second album to have a more R&B sound.
+In an interview with Digital Spy in March 2013, Little Mix stated that they wanted their second album to have a more R&B sound.
 Nelson added: "I personally want to put a lot more dancey stuff in there.
 As in, one of the songs that comes on in a club that makes you want to dance.
 Not that David Guetta sound, but more R&B – a bit like Eve and Gwen Stefani's 'Let Me Blow Ya Mind'."
 They also revealed that they would be starting to write material for the new album in the coming months.
 On 4 October, they uploaded a video to their official YouTube page, announcing that their second album would be called Salute and would be available for pre-order on 7 October.
 The album was released on 11 November 2013 in the United Kingdom and was released in the United States on 4 February 2014.
 Throughout the recording process, Little Mix worked with several producers, including TMS, Future Cut, Fred Ball, Duvall and Jimmy Jam and Terry Lewis.
 The album was largely co-written by Little Mix, who stated that they were more involved in the development of this album than with their debut.